 Hipster scooters are, however, making a comeback and many commuters elsewhere are finding them ultra handy.
 But regardless of whether you opt for a motor scooter or moped, you will need to register the vehicle with the county.

-Although this may sound strange it can be an advantage for you because (1) the registration fee is cheaper ($15), (2) a helmet is not required, and (3) you do not have to purchase insurance to operate the moped on public roads.
+Although this may sound strange it can be an advantage for you because the registration fee is usually cheaper for a moped.

 In Hawaii a motor scooter must go through the same registration process as a motorcycle.

 Also, the laws for scooters and motorcycles are essentially the same.
 This means to ride a scooter in Hawaii you must obtain a motorcycle-class license and have the proper insurance.Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps